-Regulations detail the requirements to ensure work equipment can be used without risk including information and instruction, maintenance, control devices, quarding, on and interest rates.
-Butchers fined after The managers and owners of a butchers shop have been fined a total of €20,500 after a 15-year-old boy lost part of his arm in a mincing machine without a guard.
+Regulations detail the requirements to ensure work equipment can be used without risk including information and instruction, maintenance, control devices, guarding, Butchers fined after inquiry The managers and owners of a butchers shop have been fined a total of €20,500 after a 15-year-old boy lost part of in and interest rates.

+his arm in a mincing machine without a guard.

 His right hand was stuck in the machine at the butchers shop for 2 hours before medics decided to amputate just above his elbow in September.